Venezuela opposition seeks congress control of central bank

-CARACAS (Reuters) - Venezuela’s opposition wants to use its majority in the new congress to bring the central bank back under legislative control in a first measure to try to influence economic policy, lawmakers said.
+CARACAS, Jan 7 (Reuters) - Venezuela’s opposition wants to use its majority in the new congress to bring the central bank back under legislative control in a first measure to try to influence economic policy, three lawmakers said.

 President Nicolas Maduro eliminated, via decree, the National Assembly’s control over nomination and removal of central bank directors on the eve of the new legislature’s inauguration this week.